Russia says it repels new Belgorod border attacks, blasts rock the region | Law-Order

 Russia says it repels new Belgorod border attacks, blasts rock the region

-More than 30 Ukrainian fighters were killed and four armoured vehicles were destroyed, the ministry said.
+It added that up to 70 fighters, five tanks and four armoured vehicles were involved in the attack.
 BORDER ATTACK Reuters was able to verify video footage which showed damaged military targets near Shebekino but not the date of the images.
 The Kremlin said President Vladimir Putin was being regularly briefed on the situation at the border and noted that Western powers had refrained from condemning the attacks on Russian territory that it said Ukraine had carried out.

 Russia said it had repelled an attempted incursion along its border with Ukraine on Thursday by what it casts as pro-Ukrainian militants, while heavy shelling and a suspected drone attack prompted a partial evacuation of civilians from the area.
 Ahead of an expected Ukrainian counter-offensive in the 15-month war, Russia has come under repeated attack in recent days, including a major cross-border incursion and the biggest ever drone attack on Moscow.